Zequez/logseq-vault/pages/LogSeq Design%2FFrontend Engineer Application.md

 -
 - Title: Hey!
 About the open position for Design/Frontend Engineer
 - Here is my situation:
-	- About relevant:
+	- About web experience:
 		- I'm an amateur web developer with many years of half-finished projects which you can find on my Github profile.
 		- Proficient with React & TypeScript and the standard web stack; completely lacking in Clojurescript.
 		- I've worked on many companies as a professional, got hooked on money, but work was devoid of meaning.
-	- About person
+	- About person:
 		- Based on Argentina, timezone is GMT-3.
+		- Parent to [Coral]
 	-
 - I'm not interested in the full-time position, I have